Nuno Espírito Santo: Porto

-José Mourinho's Porto paid €3 million to sign Espírito Santo in July 2002, as part of the deal that saw Jorge Andrade join Deportivo.
+José Mourinho's Porto paid €3 million to sign Espírito Santo in July 2002, as a part of the deal that saw Jorge Andrade join Deportivo.
 During a 2003 Taça de Portugal match against Varzim, he was allowed by Mourinho to convert a penalty kick, scoring the club's last goal in a 7–0 home win.
 In May 2004, Espírito Santo was an unused substitute for the final as Porto won the 2003–04 UEFA Champions League.
 On 12 December, he replaced club great Vítor Baía during extra time of the 2004 Intercontinental Cup final penalty shoot-out victory against Once Caldas.
 However, in January, he was sold to Russian Premier League club Dynamo Moscow.

 In January 2007, Espírito Santo returned to Portugal for a stint with Aves, eventually relegated from the Primeira Liga.
 He returned to Porto in July, backing up Brazilian Helton during most of his spell.
 Despite his limited involvement on the pitch – earning him the nickname O Substituto – he was considered a leader at the club.

 Espírito Santo again played second-fiddle to Helton during the 2008–09 season, appearing in only four games, but was the starter throughout the domestic cup campaign, including the 1–0 final win against Paços de Ferreira.

 International career

-Born in São Tomé and Príncipe, Espírito Santo moved to Portugal at a young age and hold dual Portuguese and Santomean citizenship.
+Born in São Tomé and Príncipe, Espírito Santo moved to Portugal at a young age and holds dual Portuguese and Santomean citizenship.
 He represented Portugal at the 1996 Summer Olympics, playing four matches for the fourth-placed team.
 He also played for the nation's B team.
 Uncapped, he was called to the senior squad competing in UEFA Euro 2008, replacing the injured Quim, but did not play a match.